IvanYacnhev10/shutter-game/README.md

 Hi 👋, I'm
 IVAN YANCHEV
 Subtitle
-A passionate frontend developer from India
+A passionate frontend developer from UKRAINE
-Work
+IM STUDENT IN SCHOOOOOOL
 🔭 I’m currently working on
-project name
-project link
-👯 I’m looking to collaborate on project name project link
-🤝 I’m looking for help with
-project name
-project link
+project name: ISAAC MEGASHUTEROGMGMMGMMGM
 🌱 I’m currently learning
 Frameworks, courses etc.
 💬 Ask me about
 react, vue and gsap
 📫 How to reach me
-example@gmail.com
+imafamily2801@gmail.com
-👨‍💻 All of my projects are available at portfolio link
+👨‍💻 All of my projects are available at
+*detected*
-📝 I regularly write articles on blog link
+📝 I regularly write articles on
+*detected*
 📄 Know about my experiences
-resume link
+*detected*
 ⚡ Fun fact
+I CREATE THE BEST GAME